 |Types||Non-Current Assets and Current Assets||Non-Current Liabilities and Current-liabilities|

 |Interest Costs and Interest Income||Interest income is associated with Assets.
 For example, in the case of ‘Loans and advances’ given to any third party/ Business organizations/ Firms etc., there is an expectation of income generation in the form of interest charged on the loan amount which is pre-decided in nature.||In case of any Loan taken by the Firm/Organization or the Company, there is an obligation to pay interest on the borrowed amount which is also pre-determined by both parties.
 Thus ‘Interest Costs’ happens to be an expense for the Firm/Company.|

 Assets vs Liabilities – Final Thoughts

-This has been a guide to top 6 differences between Assets vs Liabilities.
-Here we take the difference between Assets and Liabilities with examples, infographics and comparison table.
+This has been a guide to the top 6 differences between Assets vs Liabilities.
+Here we take the difference between Assets and Liabilities with examples, infographics, and a comparison table.
 You may also have a look at the following articles to learn more –